Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 As an example, suppose we would like to model the data on cholesterol levels in rural and urban Guatemalans, examined in Section [3.2](#Elementary.Summary){reference-type="ref" reference="Elementary.Summary"}, as a one way ANOVA model.
-The boxplots we obtained in Section [3.2](#Elementary.Summary){reference-type="ref" reference="Elementary.Summary"} showed that the samples were skewed and the center and spread of the urban sample were larger than the center
+The box-plots we obtained in Section [3.2](#Elementary.Summary){reference-type="ref" reference="Elementary.Summary"} showed that the samples were skewed and the center and spread of the urban sample were larger than the center